longturn/freeciv21/docs/Coding/hacking.rst

 Native Coordinates on an Isometric Map
 --------------------------------------

-An isometric Map is defined by the operation that converts between Map (user) coordinates and native (internal) ones.
-In native coordinates, an isometric Map behaves exactly the same way as a standard one.
+An isometric map is defined by the operation that converts between map (user) coordinates and native (internal) ones.
+In native coordinates, an isometric map behaves exactly the same way as a standard one.
 See `Native Coordinates`_, above.

-Converting from Map to native coordinates involves a :math:`pi/2` rotation (which scales in each dimension by :math:`sqrt(2)`) followed by a compression in the :code:`X` direction by a factor of 2.
-Then a translation is required since the "normal set" of native coordinates is defined as :code:`{(x, y) | x: [0..map.xsize) and y: [0..map.ysize)}` while the normal set of Map coordinates must satisfy :code:`x >= 0` and :code:`y >= 0`.
+Converting from map to native coordinates involves a :math:`pi/2` rotation (which scales in each dimension by :math:`sqrt(2)`) followed by a compression in the :code:`X` direction by a factor of 2.
+Then a translation is required since the "normal set" of native coordinates is defined as :code:`{(x, y) | x: [0..map.xsize) and y: [0..map.ysize)}` while the normal set of map coordinates must satisfy :code:`x >= 0` and :code:`y >= 0`.

-Converting from native to Map coordinates (a less cumbersome operation) is the opposite.
+Converting from native to map coordinates (a less cumbersome operation) is the opposite.

 .. code-block:: rst